-You're married!
-Congrats.
+You're married.
+Congrats!
 Now that the glitz and excitement of the big day is over, it's time to focus on what really matters: sex.
 Obviously.

 Having a healthy, mutually satisfying sex life is a key component of happy marriages.
 "After the excitement of the wedding day and settling into marriage, couples will often find that the quantity and quality of sex will take a downturn," sex expert Nikki Ransom-Alfred says.

-Show plenty of affection
+Show Plenty of Affection

 Affection is a very important part of a healthy sex life.
 When you're used to having someone around all the time, you can forget to be extra loving and tender.
 Be sure to kiss every day before you leave for work, never go to bed angry, and say "I love you" as often as you can.

 Of course, it is often the case that couples confuse romantic intimacy with eroticism, or equate the two.
 While you're showing affection and being loving, be sure that you maintain a healthy balance of sexual desire.
 Don't think that just because you hold hands you're in the clear of hurdles.
-If you feel close to your partner, but are losing the sexual spark you once had—have an open and candid conversation and how you can bring that element back into the fold.
+If you feel close to your partner, but are losing the sexual spark you once had—have an open and candid conversation on how you can bring that element back into the fold.

 Are you skipping out on sex?
 Don't do it (but do do it, literally).
 When you're in a long-term relationship, you have to make time for sex in your busy life.
 Sometimes this means scheduling sex for a certain time of day, or showing up for your partner when you might not be in the mood.

 Sex is something that we often take for granted.
 We think we should only do it if we feel like it or if we have time.
 This can put sex on the back burner, taking away from overall satisfaction.
 Have maintenance sex, even if you're not in the mood.
-Sex promotes attachment and pair-bonding with your partner.
+Sex promotes attachment and bonding with your partner.
 It's a lot like hitting the weight room: You don't want to go, but once you do, you won't regret doing it.

 You're going to be married for, well, forever.
 You'd better be able to tell your partner about your fantasies.
 "Couples are often embarrassed to discuss sex with each other, even though they have it with each other," explains Ransom-Alfred.
 "Some are nervous to talk about their wants and desires for fear of being judged or turned down by the other."

 Start by cultivating communication with your partner that allows not only for saying you're in the mood, but what you're in the mood for.
 Write down your top three sexual fantasies and have your partner do the same.
-Sometimes simply hearing what you're partner is into is a huge turn on.
+Sometimes simply hearing what your partner is into is a huge turn on.
 You can also try watching porn that fits into a shared fantasy.
 Erotic material helps get the mental juices flowing between partners.

 "It's common to become so comfortable in our relationship that we neglect we need to keep our sex lives new, fresh, and exciting," says Ransom-Alfred.
 "Marriage is forever, and you can't expect to have the same kind of sex for the rest of your lives.
 You will indeed get bored in the bedroom and that spells trouble for the marriage."

 Don't get bogged down by monotony.
 If you're in a communicative, loving relationship, you should be able to challenge yourselves sexually.
 This will look different for different couples.
-Maybe you're interested in trying some light bondage or role play, maybe a sex toy could be introduced, perhaps you'd like to give anal a go.
+Maybe you're interested in trying some light bondage or role-play, maybe a sex toy could be introduced, perhaps you'd like to give anal a go.
 Whatever your interests are, don't be afraid to explore them.

 We have very backward ideas about what constitutes sex.
 We think if there isn't P in the V, it doesn't count.
 We somehow invalidate it.
 The truth is, penetrative sex is not the only kind of sex there is.
 You're no less intimate with your partner while engaging in oral sex or mutual masturbation than you are having penetration.
 Let your foreplay be an act in and of itself.